 - To gain access to the water connections, remove the two screws securing the bottom of the back panel and remove it by withdrawing it forwards at the bottom.
 Remove the top casing panel. - Fit the flue starter elbow in the chosen position.
 This should be done at this point to ensure the starter elbow will not conflict with any of the pipework.
-Refer to Sections 4.7 and 9. - 3.
-If required, fit the Grant sealed system kit.
-Refer to Section 7. - Carefully manoeuvre the boiler in position to line up with pipework through the wall.
+Refer to Sections 4.7 and 9. - Carefully manoeuvre the boiler in position to line up with pipework through the wall.
 Complete the water connections.
-Note: Check that the baffles are in position and that the cleaning cover is correctly fitted and a good seal made. - 5.
+Note: Check that the baffles are in position and that the cleaning cover is correctly fitted and a good seal made. - 4.
 If the boiler is installed against a wall, fit the wall flashing strip.
 Position the strip with the bottom edge of the wider flange 20 mm above the enclosure top panel, with the narrow flange (with the three fixing holes) flat against the wall.
-The strip should overhang the top panel by an equal amount at each end. - Mark the position of the three fixing holes onto the wall, drill and plug the wall and secure the strip with suitable screws (not supplied). - 15-26, 26-46 Flow connection: A pipe (22 mm for 15-26 or 28 mm for 26-46) is provided for the flow connection.
+The strip should overhang the top panel by an equal amount at each end. - Mark the position of the three fixing holes onto the wall, drill and plug the wall and secure the strip with suitable screws (not supplied).

+Flow connection: A 22 mm pipe is provided for the flow connection.
 This is located on the top of the boiler.
-The pipe will need to be vented, as it is the highest point on the primary heat exchanger. - 15-26, 26-46 Return connection: A pipe (22 mm for 15-26 or 28 mm for 26-46) is provided for the return connection.
+The pipe will need to be vented, as it is the highest point on the primary heat exchanger.

+Return connection: A 22 mm pipe is provided for the return connection.
 This is located on the top of the boiler.
-The pipe will also need to be vented at some point, as it is the highest point on the secondary heat exchanger. - 46-70 Flow connection: A $1\frac{1}{4}$ " BSP socket is provided for the flow connection.
-This is located on the top of the boiler.
-This flow pipe will need to be vented, as it is the highest point on the primary heat exchanger. - 46-70 Return connection: A $1\frac{1}{4}$ " BSP socket is located on top of the boiler.
-This return pipe will also need to be vented at some point, as it is the highest point on the secondary heat exchanger.
+The pipe will also need to be vented at some point, as it is the highest point on the secondary heat exchanger.